 Just because a product has “natural” on its label doesn’t mean it’s safe.
 Consult with your veterinarian before using any over-the-counter preventives on your pet.

 Why should I buy flea/tick/heartworm preventives from a veterinary hospital when there are other, cheaper places to get it?

-If you purchase preventives from sources other than a veterinary hospital or a website affiliated with a veterinary hospital, you don’t have any guarantee that the product is authentic or that it has been stored and shipped as recommended by the manufacturer.
+If you purchase preventives from sources other than a veterinary hospital or a website affiliated with a veterinary hospital, you don’t have any guarantee that the product is veterinarian-recommended, authentic, or that it has been stored and shipped as recommended by the manufacturer.
 When you order from your veterinarian, you can rest assured that the product you go home with is safe and effective, with the added benefit of being able to rely on his or her expertise and knowledge of your pet’s medical history in order to determine which preventative is best for them.

 I’ve never seen a flea or tick on my pet.
 Why should I bother putting my pet on preventives?
 Isn’t this an extra expense that’s just not worth paying for?